 Being a broke college student, and a gamer, is expensive.
 With all of the expenses of day-to-day life, it’s hard to excuse a new $60 game.
 But, if you’re like me, you nevertheless want to fuel your passion to game even on your reduced budget.
 I have some tips and tricks that might help you save a couple of bucks while doing so.

-I should mention that I am a PC purist, and therefore all of my advice is tailored to PC gamers.
+I should mention that I am a PC purist after trying to figure out is solitaire cash legit for way too long, and therefore all of my advice is tailored to PC gamers.
 But, I have other reasons for this choice.
 Contrary to common belief, for those of us really passionate about gaming, PCs are cheaper options than using consoles.
 Sure, buying a gaming PC is almost always more expensive than a console.
 But, once you have the PC, you no longer have to pay for online access, and, if you know where to look, games are significantly cheaper.
 As much as I would like to help out my console-gaming readers, they just don’t have many options outside of established used-game retailers; these retailers buy used games for too little and sell them for too much.

 The key to great PC game deals is patience.
 Usually, if you want to buy a game at any discount, you’ll be waiting for a month or two after it is released.
 If you usually rush off to buy a game the day it releases, you had better be prepared to pay full price.
 For those of us who wait, however, there is an entire ecosystem of discounted game-dealers across the web.